HireRight

-HireRight is a global family of background screening companies based in Nashville, Tennessee.
-The company became public via an initial public offering in 2021 with a listing on the New York Stock Exchange.
+HireRight is a global family of background screening companies based in Nashville, Tennessee, United States, and registered in Delaware.
+In 2012, its HireRight Solutions Inc. entity was the first employment background screening firm the Federal Trade Commission (FTC) ever charged with violating the Fair Credit Reporting Act (FCRA).

-In 2024, private equity firms General Atlantic and Stone Point Capital agreed to acquire the company for $1.65 billion.
+Although the company became public via an initial public offering in 2021 with a listing on the New York Stock Exchange, in 2024, private equity firms General Atlantic and Stone Point Capital acquired the company for $1.65 billion.
 The transaction closed on June 28, 2024.

 Acquisitions and mergers

 Powerchex

 On June 23, 2010, HireRight announced that it had acquired Powerchex, a UK-based pre-employment screening company specialising in the financial services sector in the City of London.
 Powerchex was a full member of the UK chapter of the National Association of Professional Background Screeners or NAPBS, and was started by Alexandra Kelly in 2005 who is the former managing director and owner of the company.

 In October 2010, Powerchex was rebranded as HireRight.

 Both Powerchex and Kroll Background Screening (below) are now fully owned subsidiaries of HireRight.